Florida State Road 80: Changes and realignments

-The segment between Belle Glade and Twenty Mile Bend, designated as the Kenneth C. Mock Memorial Highway was completed in 1989, making SR 80 a four-lane divided highway between Belle Glade and West Palm Beach.
+The current four-lane segment of SR 80 between Belle Glade and Twenty Mile Bend, designated as the Kenneth C. Mock Memorial Highway, was completed in 1989.
+This segment was built to make SR 80 a four-lane divided highway between Belle Glade and West Palm Beach.
 Prior to this, SR 80 (and US 441) ran just to the south along what is now County Road 880.
 US 98, which previously ran along SR 700 (Conners Highway), would later be rerouted onto this route beginning around 2000.

 Until 2002, Palm Beach County's Southern Boulevard was a four-lane road with a center left-turn lane, causing high gridlock due to the rapidly growing western suburbs of Loxahatchee, Royal Palm Beach and Wellington.
 The road was known as "Killer 80" due to its high fatality rate.
 In 2002, after many years of debate, the Florida Department of Transportation embarked on a $78 million project to upgrade and widen Southern Boulevard from I-95 to US 441/SR 7.
 Between 2003 and 2008, it was transformed into a limited-access highway with freeway-grade diamond interchanges at the most congested intersections, with traffic signals remaining at others.